Coalmont Pennsylvania ATTRACTIONS & THINGS TO DO

 MINING HERITAGE LODGING

 The Sunshine Coal Mine Inn offers guests a unique lodging experience that pays homage to the region's coal mining past.
 Visitors can enjoy comfortable accommodations while being surrounded by historical elements that celebrate Coalport's industrial heritage.
+The inn provides a thematic stay that connects travelers with the authentic character of this Pennsylvania coal town.

 4. Prince Gallitzin State Park